 Now that I had my sorted piles, it was time to have fun!
-I received so many amazing containers from “The Container Store” and I knew that they were going to bring me the look and functionality I had been hoping for!
-I began placing these pieces in the pantry with a purpose (don’t miss at the end of this post, all products are linked for your convenience).
+I received so many amazing containers from “The Container Store,” and I knew that they were going to bring me the look and functionality I had been hoping for!
+I began placing these pieces in the pantry with a purpose (don’t miss the end of this post, all products are linked for your convenience).

-For things like bread, produce and water bottles, I loved having these open wooden handle baskets found
+For things like bread, produce, and water bottles, I loved having these open wooden handle baskets found

-.
+here.
 On the higher shelves, I placed the glass pieces that held food my husband or I access to cook meals and bake.

-beautiful glass canisters with oak lids are breakable, with the smaller size that they are, I felt comfortable keeping these on a middle shelf so that they too can be of help when gathering baking items and other items that we keep less of on a regular basis.
+And although these beautiful glass canisters with oak lids are breakable, with the smaller size that they are, I felt comfortable keeping these on a middle shelf so that they too can be of help when gathering baking items and other items that we keep less of on a regular basis.

 Breakfast items such as oatmeal and pancake mix found homes in the glass canisters, as well as our cereal in the OXO Good Grips 4.5 qt.
-POP Cereal Dispensers found
+POP Cereal Dispensers found here.

 This 2-tier bamboo one is the perfect texture to have with the large glass canisters and adjacent oak lid containers.

-We added some chalkboard labels to the pieces for reminders of what food items go where when my children help unload the groceries into the pantry.
-It’s so nice to not have all the bulky boxes and paper bins foods come in, but rather empty them into containers that keep them fresh and giving this streamline look.
+We added some chalkboard labels to the pieces for reminders of what food items go where when my children help unload the groceries into the kitchen pantry.
+It’s so nice to not have all the bulky boxes and paper bins foods come in, but rather empty them into containers that keep them fresh and give this streamlined look.

 Tip?
 Get your children involved!
 Mine helped me do each of these steps we completed the project in under four hours.
 I hope you walk away inspired to tackle this in your own home.